james-tharit/puppeteer-starter/README.md

 # Basic-Puppeteer
-This project is a simple template for using puppetter to scrap out information from website.
-The goal is to make it general, to scrap overview information of the any website user input.
+This project is a simple template for using Puppeteer to scrap out information from a website.
+The goal is to make it general, to scrap overview information of any website user input.

 ## To run this project
 - Use Node version >= 19